Love Takes Time: Composition

 "Love Takes Time" is performed in the key of B Major in common time with a slow tempo of 63 beats per minute.
 Carey's vocals span three octaves and five semitones from D_{3} to G_{6} in the song.

 The lyrics have received scholarly analysis regarding femininity.
 Dorothy Marcic categorized "Love Takes Time" as a "compliant victim song" in which the narrator "struggles with feeling incomplete and losing her mind since he left".
 According to Lanice R. Avery et al., the song represents hegemonic femininity through the expression of emotion, which is conveyed through lyrics such as "Love takes time / To heal when you're hurting so much / Couldn't see that I was blind / To let you go / I can't escape the pain / Inside."
 For Julija Vaitonytė and Julija Korostenskienė, the 1990s pop song metaphor "love is a unity (of two complementary parts)" is present in the lyrics "Losing my mind / From this hollow in my heart / Suddenly I'm so incomplete", suggesting that "losing a loved one implies losing a part of oneself".

 Critical reception

 "Love Takes Time" garnered a positive reception upon its release.
 Many music critics described the song as beautiful or emotional.
 Diane Rufer and Ron Fell of the Gavin Report called it "an awesome ballad of heroic proportions" and Billboard said Carey surpassed expectations.
 According to Cash Box, "Carey keeps things simmering at a low heat, slowly unveiling the power and beauty of her voice."
+Record Mirror critic Robin Smith called it "very pretty, very nice, but strangely soulless and cold."